euphort-wind/euphort-wind.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Software Architecture
-  - Artificial Intelligence
+  - Machine Learning
-  - Computational Linguistics
+  - Electronic Music
-  - Information Retrieval
+  - Business Analysis

 # Education to show in About widget
 education: